tinkerbell/smee/docs/manifests/kind.md

 # KinD (Kubernetes in Docker)

-This describes deploying Boots into a Kubernetes in Docker (KinD) cluster.
+This describes deploying Smee into a Kubernetes in Docker (KinD) cluster.

 ## Prerequisites